-Nitpicking: I can understand the motivation not to let Angel One appear too alien.
+- Nitpicking: I can understand the motivation not to let Angel One appear too alien.
 But "Angel", "Beata", "Ariel" and "Trent" as alien names?
 Come on!

-Remarkable quote: "Make it so."
+- Remarkable quote: "Make it so."
 (La Forge to Worf, as he is sitting in Picard's chair)

-Remarkable costume: the local male outfit that Riker puts on to please Beata
+- Remarkable costume: the local male outfit that Riker puts on to please Beata

-Remarkable matte: The matte painting created for Angel One would reappear in several more episodes.
+- Remarkable matte: The matte painting created for Angel One would reappear in several more episodes.

-"The Big Goodbye" was the first successful attempt not to rely on old TOS motives.
-"11001001" is a second one, and arguably the most imaginative TNG episode so far.
+"The Big Goodbye" was the first successful attempt not to rely on old TOS motifs.
+"11001001" is a second one, and arguably the most original TNG episode so far.
 Unsurprisingly the holodeck plays a key role again, the amazing new technology whose possibilities are further explored in this one and several more episodes.
 The Bynars are another quite imaginative element of the story.
 They can be seen as the first truly alien species of TNG.
 The Bynars are accordingly incomprehensible, which makes them stand out from the crowd of Trek species whose alien features, if any, consisted of a slightly different look, or of certain exaggerated but essentially human traits.

 The episode gives us some insight into Riker's character.
 The story initially focuses on Riker and on his apparent inability to find the distraction he perhaps needs.
 And so we see him stroll through the ship, which is the thing he seems to enjoy, while the rest of the crew has something "useful" to do in their spare time, be it painting or playing parrises squares.
 Anyway, Riker then winds up in the holodeck that the Bynars have prepared for him.
 And he creates just the kind of holographic program that we would have expected in his current mood: an easy-going bar in New Orleans.
-The computer adds the woman of Riker's dreams, a character that anticipates all his wishes -- or at least one that takes into account every kind of output that Riker provides for her to react on.
+The computer adds the woman of Riker's dreams, a character that anticipates all his wishes -- or at least one that takes into account every kind of output that Riker provides for her to react to.
 The latter becomes clear as Picard joins them and Minuet speaks French to him, thereby sort of destroying the illusion that she was made exclusively for Riker.
 I remember that when I first watched it I was afraid at this point of the episode that Riker and Picard could become rivals for the favor of Minuet, rather than trying to regain control of the ship.
 Fortunately this doesn't happen at all, as this is TNG and not one of the later Trek series where a chance for a gratuitous character conflict will more likely be exploited, irrespective of the circumstances.
 Anyway, Riker's flirt with Minuet has a bittersweet ending nonetheless, as the improved version of the woman is gone once the Bynars have left.